 In this course, students will perform tasks related to the technical writing process in order to write effectively on the job.
-In addition to learning to generate written documents for the technical and business professions, this course will focus on skills such as defining purpose, understanding readers, understanding constructing effective sentences and paragraphs, composing drafts, testing drafts and revising the quality of finished documents.
-At the completion of the course, students will be able to create communications that will succeed in the workplace.
+In addition to learning to generate written documents for the technical and business professions, this course will focus on skills such as defining purpose, understanding understanding readers, clients, constructing effective sentences and composing paragraphs, drafts, testing drafts and revising the quality of finished documents. completion of the course, students will be able to create communications that will succeed in the workplace.